 Many of these sites are riddled with viruses and other malware.
 If you’re using a PC to watch the illegal content, your computer could be vulnerable.

 Do you think the providers of these free, illegal services are concerned about your privacy?
-As I mentioned before, your IP address is being exposed, opening you up to future litigation if the service is subpoena’d.
-I don’t want to think about what they do with your personal information if you actually sign into one of these sites.
+As I mentioned before, your IP address is being exposed, opening you up to future litigation if the service is subpoenaed.
+I don’t want to think about what they do with your personal information if you actually sign in to one of these sites.

 7. You’re Stealing

 Another way to look at it is that the cost of this theft is passed on to honest paying customers, so it’s not just “stealing from a large corporation”, but from everyone else who rents or buys content, or who watches it in a theater.

 For these reasons, I only endorse legal sources of free and cheap TV and movies on DisableMyCable.com.
 So, feel free to use any of the services that I mention on my site without fear!

 I personally pay very little for TV and movies, because I use an antenna to get FREE HD-quality broadcast TV, and I watch a lot of YouTube, which has some really great content.
 I have Amazon Prime and occasionally will pay to rent a movie.
 And let’s not forget about the fun of watching a movie in the theater once in a while.

-So, I’m very satisfied with the content that I can get using an antenna and online, without having to resort to illegal streaming.
+So, I personally am satisfied with the content that I can legally, without having to resort to illegal streaming.

 What are your thoughts on this?
 Please comment below! – Brian